MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 Create a new app registration in Azure AD, and expose its (web) API using scopes (permissions).
 Configure a trust relationship between the exposed API on Azure AD and your app.
 It lets app users access your tab app without any further need of consent when your tab app calls the API using On-behalf-of (OBO) flow.
 You can add client IDs for the trusted mobile, desktop, and web application that you want to pre-authorize.

-These configurations enable SSO for your tab app in Teams.
-Azure AD responds with an access token for the validating the app user.
+Azure AD configuration enables SSO for your tab app in Teams.
+It responds with an access token for validating the app user.

 You may also need to configure additional configuration for authenticating app users on the platform or device where you want to target your app.